 - Storage: Set aside and let it cool.
 Store in an airtight container or jar and refrigerate.
 It could last about 7 – 10 days in the refrigerator.

-- For Use as Pie Filling: Cook for another 5 more minutes or until the sauce is reduced to consistency that is perfect for pie filling.
+- For Use as Pie Filling: Cook fro another 5 minutes (more or less) or until the sauce is reduced to thick consistency that is perfect for pie filling.
+The additional length of time could vary depending on how ripe the Strawberry you are using.
+Chill in refrigerator (overnight recommended) to thicken and set.

 Sauce can be used for pancake, cheesecake, biscuit, sundae/ice cream and MORE!